tomRedox/simpleCRM/README.md

 I come from a .Net background and Simple CRM is a project I built in order to teach myself JavaScript, Meteor, React, Git etc.  I've been working on it fairly full time for around 6 weeks, but beware that I only started learning JavaScript about three months ago.

-I hope that after I incorporate feedback from more experienced developers Simple CRM can become the next step in learning after the Todo app examples.
+I hope that, after I incorporate feedback from more experienced developers, Simple CRM can become a valuable resource to the community that provides the next step in learning after the Todo app examples.
 That was a resource that I was desperately looking for but never found when I was learning.

 ## What does the app do?